South Bay Pool Scarborough page 3

 Pic 3;9.
 An overview of the site in 2000.
 (D Stuart Photography)

 Pic 3;10.
-The Pool in 1915, showing what may well be the opening ceremony.
+The Pool in around 1916.
 The First World War is well underway, and a group of soldiers can be seen (wearing flat-topped peaked caps) in the centre foreground.
 At this early stage, the cafe is not constructed, nor are the beach huts at the top left of the site.
 The pool's outer-most walls and terraced seating on the landward side are not yet built.
 The changing room block is still symmetrical, as the plant rooms would not be added to the far end of the changing rooms until 1934.
 The entrance to the secondary women's tunnel can be seen in the right hand side of the pool's wall.
 (D Stuart Collection)

 Above, my videos of the changing rooms in May 2000.
 By this time the courtyard area had been fenced off with wire mesh in an attempt to stop people gaining access and also vandalising the site.
 There is no sound on this video.